Frequently Asked Questions

 The WSU Law School Office of Student Financial Aid uses the WSU email system to notify students of any outstanding requirements and award offers.
 All students should activate their WSU email as soon as they receive their access ID from the Admissions Office.

-Email will direct you to WSU Pipeline to review your status and accept your awards.
+Email will direct you to WSU Academica to review your status and accept your awards.
 You will not receive award letters through the mail.

 How do I accept my award?